-Please note that you will need to pack a small overnight bag for tonight as your main luggage will be transferred separately this morning and arrive at your hotel in Takayama the next day.
-Due to your early start this morning, you may need to take a packed breakfast with you (provided).
+Please note that as your day includes a bullet train journey, you will need to pack a small overnight bag for tonight.
+Your main luggage will be transferred separately this morning and arrive at your hotel in Takayama the next day (max one suitcase per person).
+You may have an early start this morning.